Ensembl/ensembl-client/doc/architecture/decisions/0001-build-setup.md

 [Babel](https://babeljs.io/) is used along with Webpack for transpiling of TypeScript.

 Linters are also used for TypeScript and SASS to enforce code best practices and detect potential issues.
+Also, `git` hooks are used through `npm` packages, `lint-staged` and `husky`, to do automated code formatting and linting.

 ## Consequences